HackCU/pages/_pages/guide/hacker.md

 HackCU IV will take place Saturday, February 24th to Sunday February 25th, 2018 at the **SEEC** building at the University of Colorado Boulder, [4001 Discovery Dr, Boulder, CO 80303](https://www.google.com/maps/dir//40.0097787,-105.2424016/@40.0097782,-105.2464652,16z/data=!4m2!4m1!3e2).

 If you're flying into [DEN](https://www.flydenver.com/), we recommend using public transportation from the airport to get to the venue.
 From the airport, take the [AB line](http://www3.rtd-denver.com/schedules/getSchedule.action?runboardId=2431&routeId=AB&routeType=9&&direction=W-Bound&serviceType=1#day) (Westbound) Downtown Boulder Station line and get off at the **Broadway & Euclid** stop near the University of Colorado Boulder— it only costs $9.00 each way.
+Once there, go to [Lot 204](https://goo.gl/maps/qT5msk6QzBL2) to take our mini bus to the venue.

 Make sure to check the extensive [travel guide](https://pages.hackcu.org/policies/travel/) for more information about other modes of transportation, reimbursements, etc.